wassimkha/backend-k8s-template/README.md

 - React setup with Redux:
     - [ ] Functional react communicating with microservices
     - [ ] Using redux to send requests
+    - [ ] Component/Unit tests
 - Deployment instruction to digital ocean
     - [ ] How to set up digital ocean
     - [ ] How to deploy the k8s to the managed kubernetes of digital ocean
     - [ ] How to set up persistent data in digital ocean
+    - [ ] CI/CD Pipeline that runs component tests and deploy to the cloud

 ##How to start the project
 - install Docker desktop and kubernetes